kevmannn/yieldboon/README.md

 * [Enzyme](https://github.com/airbnb/enzyme)
 * [Express](https://github.com/expressjs/express)

-> ...

 ## Challenges & Tradeoffs:
-### Opting for a new (simpler) way of showing (meaningful) context
+### Finding a new (simpler) way of showing (meaningful) context and letting go of idealism in the process
-> ...

-### Trying not to represent too much data at a given moment
-> ...
+Early on, rendering a map component appeared very desirable.
+However, as time wore on, picturing how everything should meaningfully fit together became less and less clear.
+This fact (combined with the possibility of reckoning with the map component's not-very-well-documented API) pushed me to reconsider my idea.
+Then the idea of using a prominent chart appeared.

 ### Chasing down bugs related to working with cached state
-> ...
+[Redux-persist's purge method](https://github.com/rt2zz/redux-persist#persistor-object) saw lots of use.
+Early it was nearly terrifying to recall that much had changed since the last time the cache was purged.
+Finding the origins of bugs that this caused became very simple as time wore on, but it still would have been wise to make better use of [Redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension) in this case.

 ### Not letting focus on implementation quietly overrule purpose
-> ...

-### Imagining what would bring the most utility to an agriculturally-minded user
-> ...
+This was a prominent pitfall when [writing selectors](https://github.com/reactjs/reselect#creating-a-memoized-selector).
+Conceptual clarity can shrink as focus on implementation detail grows, so it became important to just think (and not write anything) when a solution didn't present itself.

 ## Lessons:
-* Willingness to close the laptop and just think should be commensurate with obscurity concerning the "large-scale path" of the solution.
+* Willingness to close the laptop and just think should be commensurate with obscurity concerning the "large-scale path" of a solution.

 * The interpretation of the problem will fluctuate, and given its extreme importance (with respect to how all subsequent thinking takes shape) thus demands attention to how it is "heard".